JosepMariaVila/Odds-or-Evens-Hook-Xahau-Testnet/README.md

 ## I want to try them without installing anything

-You can try this hook just sending 1 XAH to one of the next networks (I am not responsible for loss of funds if the hook has stopped working.):
+You can try this hook just sending 1 XAH to this account on TESTNET:

 - Testnet: r9uM7PHEYvMqBQsuFzAany9xucXfrQsLDr